 Even at this age she is still highly respected by her crew and those passengers who travel aboard her.

-She has a large bar area, vast dining room and extensive shop together with a very comfortable Club Class Lounge and extensive exterior deck areas.
+Isle of Innisfree has a large bar area, vast dining room and extensive shop together with a very comfortable Club Class Lounge and a large amount of exterior deck areas.